PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 To mitigate a possible threat to the construct validity associated with the choice of F2-Score as the performance metric, we replicated all experiments using accuracy as an alternative performance metric.
 For space reasons, we could not report the results obtained with both metrics in the paper, so here, where we do not have space limitations you can find the results obtained with both metrics.

 ## RQ1
-How helpful is RAG in generating better security-critical functions?
+How helpful is RAG in generating better security attack detectors?
 How does it perform when combined with Few-shot examples?

 ### F2-Score [Included in the paper]
-The figure below illustrates the impact of RAG on function generation for XSS and SQLi in the NED (No Evaluation Dataset) scenario, showing the F2 differences between the configurations with and without RAG, across all possible configurations.
+The figure below illustrates the impact of RAG on function generation for XSS and SQLi in the NTD (No Training Dataset) scenario, showing the F2 differences between the configurations with and without RAG, across all possible configurations.
 Each bar represents the average F2 score difference for a specific Model-Temperature pair when using RAG, compared to the same pair without RAG.
 Results indicate that employing RAG generally enhances the performance of function generation for both tasks.
 The number of Model-Temperature pairs benefiting from RAG is much larger than the number of pairs showing degradation, and the improvements are statistically significant, as evidenced by p-values ( $\approx 10^{-66}$ for XSS and $\approx 10^{-24}$ for SQLi) below the standard threshold of 0.05.

 <!DOCTYPE html>